How Gen Z taught me to stop worrying about gender labels

 Androgyny as risk management

-It intruded even further into my field of vision when I entered full-time employment at age 22.
+It intruded even further into my field of perception when I entered full-time employment at age 22.
 Having always got on better with guys than with women and being far too obsessed with proving a feminist point with my career choices, I went to work for an Austrian commercial law firm in the banking and finance department.
 In the Austria of the mid-2000s, there were plenty of other women in the office (and even a female partner or two!), but also a few notorious skirt-chasers among the male lawyers.

 As a young and driven but inexperienced woman, I knew right away that I had to do everything I could to duck away from any male attention in this environment which could knock me off my career course.